-Today we’d like to introduce you to Shamala, are Founder and CEO of Hanai, an m-health ecosystem for women worldwide which will give women with smartphones access to information, symptom checkers, trackers to enable them to make decisions on when to seek help or chat with physicians.
+Today we’d like to introduce you to Shamala Hinrichsen, the Founder and CEO of Hanai, an m-health ecosystem for women worldwide which will give women with smartphones access to information, symptom checkers, trackers to enable them to make decisions on when to seek help or chat with physicians.
 With Hanai, she is currently gearing for a pilot in Borneo.

 What role does technology play in your job?